Gheorghe Chițu: Disability and death

 During the Senate race of October, Chițu had to submit to a ballotage at Dolj's 1st College, after taking 109 votes—only four more than his former patron Logadi.
 He eventually won 152 votes to 130.
 He had bought Mirila in 1880, but had taken multiple mortgage loans on it to pay for his son's expenses.
 Around the time of his final return to the Assembly, his house on Unirei Street, Craiova was being confiscated and auctioned off.
 Retiring from politics later in 1888, his activity as a nationalist was continued by Petre Chițu, who set up the Craiova chapter of the Cultural League for the Unity of All Romanians (January 1894).
 During early 1889 Gheorghe was reportedly being investigated for his and Brătianu's role at the Urban Credit Society, which they allegedly tried to control by unlawful means.
 Chițu was bedridden for almost another decade, but, as claimed in March 1897 by the Junimist Ion Luca Caragiale, none of the PNL leaders, "not even one, went over there to inquire about him, to see him, to support his arm [...] as he raised a jug of water to his lips."
 He eventually died on 27 October of that year, at Mirila.
-On 1 November, his body was taken for burial at Sineasca Cemetery, Craiova.
-He was reportedly granted a state funeral.
+On 1 November, his body was taken for burial at Sineasca Cemetery, Craiova, after a funeral service at Madona Dudu.
+He was reportedly granted a state funeral, with Brătianu, Sturdza, Stolojan and Tocilescu as guest speakers—alongside Colonel Gratosky, who represented King Carol.

 Legacy

 According to Ciocazan, Chițu "could have set himself aside a fine fortune from his honest work, to provide security to himself and his family, but, being held up by his handling of various ministries, he died in poverty."
 In 1902, Mirila estate, the family's only remaining property, was auctioned off to settle the outstanding debt.
 Alecsandrina lost the appeal she made to the Court of Cassation in 1903.
 Her daughter Elena had married Ciocazan in 1884, dying in February 1929, a full 13 years before her husband.
 They had had one son, Constantin "Tantzi" Ciocazan, who died without heirs in Paris in 1915.
 Alexandru Chițu survived his father by over a decade.
 According to research done by Craiova lawyer Nicu Vintilă, he died childless in or before 1915; in December 1924, Beatrice Weller, 30-year-old wife of the Austrian banker Franz Georg Weller, requested Romanian citizenship, reporting that she was the daughter of Alexandru and Speranța Chițu.
-Upon her death in August 1932, she was survived by two brothers, Major Felice Chițu and Alexandru "Sandi" Chițu (the latter of whom died in 1942).
-The minister was also survived by his sister-in-law Maria, whose daughters were the French-language poet Lucilla Chițu and pianist Aurelia Chițu.
+Dying in August 1932, she had two living brothers, Major Felice Chițu and Alexandru "Sandi" Chițu (the latter of whom died in 1942).
+The minister was also outlived by his sister-in-law Maria, whose daughters were the French-language poet Lucilla Chițu and pianist Aurelia Kitzu Arimondi.